omarabdiwali/codenexus-ai/README.md

   - `Ollama Names`: Names of the models from Ollama (ex. `Gemma 3 (1b)`).
   - `Use Ollama`: Use Ollama to run local LLMs.

-  These configuration options can be accessed from the settings button on the webview or through the user's settings page, under `AI-Chat`.
+  These configuration options can be accessed from the settings button on the webview or through the user's settings page, under `Codenexus AI`.

 ## 🌐 Local LLM Support via Ollama